Have the short, sharp Spear's newsletter delivered to your inbox each week

 Spear’s Review

 The curriculum is rigorous but rewarding, with students working towards their GCSEs and either the IB or A-Levels in Sixth Form.
-Wellingtonians enjoy a broad, nourishing education, and are encouraged to pursue their individual interests via a range of core and supplementary subjects.
+Wellingtonians enjoy a broad education, and are encouraged to pursue their individual interests via a range of core and supplementary subjects.
 Additional enrichment includes academic societies and a weekly ’Fireside Talk’, with speakers visiting Wellington to talk about their experiences and areas of expertise.

 Academics

-83.3 per cent of IGCSE results are 7–9 grades.
+• 87 per cent of GCSE results were grades 7-9

-Average IB score is 38.4.
+• Average IB score was 39.1

 University and college destinations